14 Oct How to Create the Budget-Friendly Home Office of Your Dreams

 If you opt for an outdoor unit or live in a small space, like a one-bedroom home or studio apartment, you’ll need to get creative when designing your home office.
 Organizational consultant and author Marie Kondo, who specializes in tidying up small spaces like home offices, recommends creating an organized, orderly home office that utilizes space in creative ways.
 For instance, you might scan stacks of paper documents into digital versions to free up space.
 You might also discard any unused objects that are creating clutter or aren’t making you money.
 These simple steps can boost your efficiency, creativity, performance, and job satisfaction.

 While planning your home office, consider what you can afford.
 To stay within your budget and avoid buyer’s remorse, you might look at example home offices that were created at or below your budget.
 The interior design company Modsy creates a 3D visualization of what your finished home office might look like with furniture to fit any budget.
-To see what they can do, just look at these stylish photos of Modsy’s San Francisco headquarters, which cost less than $5,000.

 Of course, in addition to the furniture and office decor, you’ll also need a computer and a reliable, high-speed internet connection.
 Now’s the time to budget for those, if you haven’t already.
 Luckily, you can find coupons and discount codes online for many computers, laptops, and other electronics.
 Internet services are also fairly affordable and reliable in most areas these days, and the money you’ll save on commutes will help cover that high-speed connection cost.